-I have a particular interest in Sexual Health and Womens Health.'
+I have a particular interest in Sexual Health and Women's Health.'

 Vocational Training For GPs

 We are privileged to be approved as a training practice for doctors doing their final period of preparation for a career in general practice who spend a period of 6 or 12 months working with us.
 They are already experienced doctors with a lot of experience in hospital medicine.
-We are also involved in teaching medical students from Manchester and Keele Universities who are observing work in general practice and sometimes see patients in very supervised situations.
+We are also involved in teaching medical students from Manchester and Keele Universities who are observing work in general practice and sometimes see patients in supervised situations.

-As part of the training programmes a video camera may occasionally be used for teaching purposes to allow viewing of consultations by the doctor and his trainer.
+As part of the training programmes a video camera may occasionally be used for teaching purposes to allow viewing of consultations by the doctor and their trainer.
 Full permission is always sought before any consultations are recorded on video.